 Hermes and his role as a Greek god

 The main characteristic of Hermes in Greek mythology is the role of herald, or messenger, of the gods.
-He was a messenger when eloquence was required due to his great ability as a speaker, achieving the desired goal; hence the tongues of sacrificed animals are their offerings from him.
+He was a messenger when eloquence was required due to his great ability as a speaker in achieving the desired goal; hence, the tongues of sacrificed animals were typical offerings for him.

 Hermes was also the god of prudence and skill in all relationships of social exchange.
-He is the god of deception, of the uncertain, of what happens from one place to another — that is why he also was responsible for taking the souls of the dead into the afterlife.
-Hermes always committed acts of this type with a certain skill, dexterity, and even grace.
+He is the god of deception, of the uncertain, of what happens from one place to another, and that is why he was also responsible for taking the souls of the dead into the afterlife.
+Hermes was renowned for doing everything he accomplished, whatever it was, with a certain skill, dexterity, and even grace.

-His symbols were the rooster and the tortoise, and he is recognized by his bag, his winged sandals, his petals, or wide-brimmed hat and his herald’s staff.
+His symbols were the rooster and the tortoise, and he is recognized by his bag, his winged sandals, his petals, a wide-brimmed hat, and his herald’s staff.

-In the Roman adaptation of the Greek religion, Hermes was identified with the Roman god Mercury, who, although inherited from the Etruscans, developed many similar characteristics, such as that of a patron of commerce.
-In the Greek interpretation of the Egyptian gods, he compares it to Thoth.
+In the Roman adaptation of the Greek religion, Hermes was identified with the Roman god Mercury, who, although inherited from the Etruscans, developed many similar characteristics, such as that of his being the patron of commerce.
+In the Greek interpretation of the Egyptian gods, he is compared to Thoth.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!